runzhuoli/runzhuoli.github.io/_posts/2018-09-06-count-inversions-in-an-array.md

 ```
 ### Solution 2

 To improve an $$O(n^2)$$ algorithm, the next better time complexity usually is $$O(n\,log\,n)$$.
 In most cases, $$O(n\,log\,n)$$ is achieved by using a tree structure.
-Divide and conquer may be the methodology which comes to your mind first, as it divides a big problem into multiple sub small problems recursively.
+Divide and conquer may be the methodology which comes to our mind first, as it divides a big problem into multiple sub small problems recursively.
 Recursion is a tree structured approach and we can get the time complexity of a recursion method by drawing the [recursion tree](https://courses.csail.mit.edu/6.006/spring11/rec/rec08.pdf){:target="_blank"}.

 Let's try to divide the given array into two equal size arrays each time.
 Then we get a left array and a right array.
 The inversions of a pair of nodes can be the following situations:
 1. Both nodes are in the left array.